 MLIS candidate seeks to build community of archivists and volunteers, preserve Chinese and Chinese American history in Southern California.

-Jeannie Chen was an undergraduate student in the CSU Northridge English Honors Program when she took an English course entitled “Globalization, Resistance, and Everyday Life,” taught by Professor Rick Mitchell.
+Jeannie Chen was an undergraduate student in the CSU Northridge English Honors Program when she took an English course titled “Globalization, Resistance, and Everyday Life,” taught by Professor Rick Mitchell.
 For her final project that semester, she decided to conduct research on the Evergreen Cemetery in Boyle Heights, and soon discovered that there was more to the historical site than meets the eye.

 In 2005, the construction of the Metro Gold Line by the LACMTA uncovered the skeletal remains of more than 170 people buried near Evergreen Cemetery.
 Established in 1877, this pauper’s graveyard (or “potter’s field”) was the site where as many as 1,400 Chinese were believed to have been buried, due to segregation laws preventing burial with non-whites.
 The discovery launched a significant effort by members of the Chinese community to ensure the proper burial arrangements and handling of these remains as the MTA determined its next steps.
 In the months following, archaeologists were hired to document the collection, and plans were made to donate replicas to the Chinese Historical Society, Chinese Benevolent Association, and UCLA Fowler Museum.

-Chen learned that in 1992 the Chinese Historical Society of Southern California purchased the shrine that was erected at Evergreen in 1888 and the land beneath it.
+Chen, who is now a MLIS candidate in the UCLA Department of Information Studies, learned that in 1992 the Chinese Historical Society of Southern California purchased the shrine that was erected at Evergreen in 1888 and the land beneath it.
 In 2010, a memorial wall was unveiled next to the shrine to honor the labor of the forgotten Chinese railroad workers, and the site is now a registered historic monument. she walked the cemetery grounds, noting how the years of human hands and weather had worn down and made new impressions upon the headstones, and the disparities between them.

 “I remember going to Union Station to try to see the original sites where early Chinese Americans used to live,” Chen recalls.
 “I learned about what really happened through the archaeological reports.
 Reading all of that gives you insight that you don’t have just by looking at Union Station.